Jantalus/tesis/TracerPIN_modified/README.md

 ---

-One would need for x86 and x86_64 support:
+You will need for x86 and x86_64 support:

 ```bash
 sudo apt-get install --no-install-recommends wget make g++